fabiokerstens/FDIR_PQ9/README.md

 python client_adb.py
 ```
 In both the EGSE software and the python files, the memory address must be input in decimal, for which the range is
 536,870,912 to  537,9191,488.
 At present **client_adb.py** looks in the range of 536,870,912 to 536,974,505, but this can be increased, by changing the *randint()* ranges on lines 133 and 136.
+Similarly, at present the code in **client_adb.py** has the desination fo the requests set to **"ADB"** but this can be changed on line 93.

-All the addresses tested are recorded in .json files, to ensure no data is lost if the python crashes.
+As was mentioned earlier, all the addresses tested are recorded in .json files, to ensure no data is lost if the python crashes.
 These are located in the folder address_logs.
-The types of errors occuring at the varying memory locations can be plotted using the **error_graphs.py** file.
-This is the files used to produce the results in the following section.
+If python has issues locating them, the path for their location can be updated at the begining of the **client_adb.py**.
+The data stored in the .json files can be plotted with **error_graphs.py** as follows:
 ```
 python error_graphs.py
 ```